proophsoftware/event-machine/docs/tutorial/part_VI.md

 ```

-Pretty much the same command processing description just with replaced command, event and function names according
+Pretty much the same command processing description but with command, event and function names based on
-to the new use case.
+the new use case.
 An important difference is that we use `->withExisting` instead of `->withNew`.
 As already stated this tells Event Machine to look up an existing Building using the `buildingId` from the `CheckInUser` command.

 The following GraphQL mutation should check in *John* into the *Acme Headquarters*.